Morgan Stanley reveals $911 million Archegos loss as profit jumps | Business

 The Archegos saga is likely to have regulatory repercussions, however, with a slew of U.S. watchdogs as well as the Senate Banking Committee all probing the incident to better understand why some banks were so exposed to a single client.
 Gorman appeared exasperated at times during the call as he faced repeated questions from analysts about Archegos, distracting from the bank's otherwise stellar performance.

-Morgan Stanley's shares were down 0.5% in early trading.
+Morgan Stanley's shares were down 1%.
 "It's not a financial event in the grand scheme of things, but it will likely raise concerns," Oppenheimer analyst Chris Kotowski wrote in a note to clients.

 Although Morgan Stanley's Archegos loss dominated the discussion on Friday, its first-quarter profit comfortably beat expectations.
 Its report wrapped up a robust quarter for the biggest U.S. banks, which benefited from reserve releases and record capital markets activity.
 A spike in trading, partly driven by a Reddit-fueled trading frenzy in "meme" stocks like GameStop Corp, drove a 66% jump in revenue at Morgan Stanley's institutional securities business.